Blendify/blender-manual/blender_docs/manual/preferences/interface.rst

 Cursor Depth
    Use the depth under the mouse when placing the cursor.
 Auto Depth
-   Use the depth under the mouse to improve view pan/rotate/zoom functionality.
+   Use the depth under the mouse to improve view pan, rotate, zoom functionality.
 Zoom to Mouse Position
    When enabled, the mouse pointer position becomes the focus point of zooming instead of the 2D window center.
    Helpful to avoid panning if you are frequently zooming in and out.